Charity Commission guidance for trustees

 The next step is to look at the powers of the charity; what can it do?
 Charities diversify more than ever these days, for many reasons, including to increase the income of the charity in order that it can continue to carry out its objects.
 However, trustees must take care to ensure that any new activity it intends to carry out aligns with the charity’s purpose.
 Similarly, if a charity applies for funding, are there any conditions on the funding which might not be in the best interests of the charity, or which might not match the charity’s purpose?

 Remember, charities are set up for the benefit of the public, and so trustees should be clear about who it is that benefits from their work and be vigilant in respect of any private benefits to individuals.

-Ensure that you regularly review the purpose and objects of the charity against its current operation, to be sure that what the charity does reflects its purpose.
+Ensure that you regularly review the charity objectives and purpose against its current operation, to be sure that what the charity does reflects its purpose.
 If a charity has diverged from its purpose, it is important to get it back on track or to consider whether the needs of the community it was set up to serve have changed and whether the charity needs to change.
 Any changes are likely to need to be done in conjunction with the Charity Commission and we can advise on this if you think this might be the case.

 Trustees should carefully monitor and record the use of charity assets, funds and resources, as they can be held personally liable in some cases.

 When making decisions where any private individual may benefit, even incidentally, or which involve a sale of any assets, trustees should refer to the governing document, which should set out what can and cannot be done in these circumstances.
 It is therefore very important that the governing document is reviewed and kept up to date.

 Could your charity be drifting into activities that your charity is not set up to do?